WHAT EQUIPMENT SHOULD I CHOOSE FOR URBEX?

 5. Navigation and Communication Equipment

-• Walkie-Talkie : If you are exploring in a group, walkie-talkies can be very useful for staying in contact, especially if the site is large or has underground levels where the phone signal does not reach.
+• Walkie-Talkie : If you are exploring in a group, walkie-talkies can be very useful for staying in touch, especially if the site is large or has underground levels where the phone signal does not reach.

-6. First Aid Kit and Emergency Equipment
+6. First Aid Kit and Rescue Equipment

 Recent Articles